-Travis Crabtree, Member, Looper Reed & McGraw, P.C.
+Travis Crabtree, Member, Gray Reed & McGraw, P.C.

 Social media presents the same opportunities and pitfalls for lawyers that it does it for brands.
 Except, lawyers also have to deal with those pesky ethical rules.
 The rules don’t cexpressly cover social media, but that does not mean there aren’t some generally accepted best practices.
 We will learn what rules apply whether you are on Facebook, Twitter, LinkedIn or blogging and whether you are dealing with the general public, witnesses or judges.